Free service - no credit card required

 Cape Town is one of the world's most beautiful cities.
 Its natural location, on the South western tip of Africa, draws gasps from every first time visitor.
 Iconic Table Mountain towers above the city, providing a dramatic backdrop to the ocean and harbor.
 Rising almost vertically from the ocean, the Table Mountain chain offers stark shapes and a skyline that any city of skyscrapers would envy.
 Then a remarkably blue ocean stretches well beyond the horizon.
 Nestled between ocean and mountain is the city, calmly blending into its natural surroundings and offering a world class tourist experience.

-You'll be met at Cape Town International Airport and transferred to the Cape Grace hotel.
-Proudly located on its own private quay, the Cape Grace is perfectly situated for exploring the city and enjoying serenity.
+You'll be met at Cape Town International Airport and transferred to your hotel.
+Proudly located on its own private quay, the hotel is perfectly situated for exploring the city and enjoying serenity.
 It's at the center of the Victoria & Alfred Waterfront, Cape Town's most exclusive area.
 Gaze out onto the Atlantic Ocean.
 From here there is a real sense of being on the edge of the world.
 In fact, set sail from here and the next direct stop would be Antarctica or South America.
 All the hotel's newly redecorated rooms have breathtaking views.
 Either of Table Mountain, the ocean, or the harbor.
 This is truly a hotel for the discerning traveler, each evening there is wine tasting in the cellar, as well as a history and wine presentation tour.

 Day 2 - 4